DoctorEww/software-assurance/Design.md

 ### 2. Introduction

-In effort to best mitigate the highest impact threats, all automaitcally generated threats evaluated in review with a High priority were divided among the team and assessed for existing mitigations in the current BitWarden implementation.
+In effort to best mitigate the highest impact threats, all automatically generated threats evaluated in review with a high priority were divided among the team and assessed for existing mitigations in the current BitWarden implementation.
 During individual threat review: (1) the threat is identified, (2) a justification for the mitigation of the threat is established, (3) existing, *implemented* mitigations are documented, and (4) notable gaps in identified threats and existing mitigations are highlighted.

 ### 3. Individual Threat Review